-Masters of Museum Studies Programs in Pennsylvania
+Museum Studies Masters Degree Programs in Pennsylvania

-Graduates of museum studies programs commonly pursue careers as archivists, curators, and technicians to protect, manage, and organize collections of artwork and historical items.
+Graduates of masters in museum studies commonly pursue careers as archivists, curators, and technicians to protect, manage, and organize collections of artwork and historical items.
 They typically have a graduate degree in museum studies or in a subject such as history, library science, archival science, archeology, or another closely related subject.
 Professionals in the field who majored in something other than museum studies often have a certificate or emphasis in museum studies to specialize their degrees.

 Museum studies programs typically require students to complete core and elective courses, a written thesis or dissertation, and an internship for academic credit.

 Common Courses in Graduate Programs:

 Museum studies graduate students study an array of subjects.
 Some core subjects may include:

 - History and theory of museums

 - Museum collections and exhibits